aphp/eds-scikit/contributing.md

 !!! warning
     MkDocs will automaticaly build code documentation by going through every `.py` file located in the `eds_scikit` directory (and sub-arborescence).
 It expects to find a `__init__.py` file in each directory, so make sure to create one if needed.

+### Developing your own methods

+Even though the koalas project aim at covering most pandas functions for spark, there are some discrepancies.
+For instance, the `pd.cut()` method has no koalas alternative.

+To ease the development and switch gears efficiently between the two backends, we advice you to use the [`BackendDispatcher`](../reference/utils/framework) class and its collection of custom methods.